Ayushgupta2408/Omniagent/README.md

 ## Memory

-After each task, NEXUS saves a one-line summary to `~/nexus-logs/MEMORY.md`.
+After each task, Omniagent saves a one-line summary to `~/nexus-logs/MEMORY.md`.
 On the next task, it reads this file so it knows your history and preferences.
 You can open and edit this file anytime — it's just plain Markdown.

 ---